Emcee

-WelcomeTabitha Hardy, Ph.D.
+Tabitha Hardy, Ph.D.

-Assistant Vice Chancellor for Graduate Education
+Assistant Vice-Chancellor of Graduate Education

-Assistant Dean, Student Development and Academic Affairs
+Assistant Dean for Student Development and Academic Affairs

 Additional remarks